dimitri-nicolo/calico/web/API.md

 ### General API Principles

-1. All APIS are read-only and *only* support the GET method.
+1. All APIs are read-only and *only* support the GET method.
 1. Pagination is available on all query URLs.
 The query parameters are:
 - `page`
   - page number